Extend your filing deadline: Forms 7004 & 4868 are now available for business and personal tax extensions. File an extension now

 When a person passes away, their assets (everything they owned or had rights to including cash, investments, real estate, life insurance, etc.), belong to an entity known as an estate.
 If those assets earn any type of income, it belongs to the estate and must be taxed.

-When an estate receives more than $600 of gross income in a year.
-This is reported on Form 1041.
+When an estate receives more than $600 of gross income in a year, it generally must report that income on Form 1041.
 The estate might also need to make quarterly estimated tax payments if it expects to owe tax.

 Deadlines & Penalties for Estates Filing for a 7004 Extension

-The estate income tax return extension due date depends on whether they use calendar or fiscal year.
+The estate income tax return extension due date depends on whether the estate uses a calendar year or a fiscal year.

-Type of Year Used by the Estate (for tax reporting purposes) Original Form 1041 Deadline Deadline After Filing Form 7004 Extension for Estates
+Type of Year Used by the Estate (for tax reporting purposes) Original Form 1041 Deadline Extended Deadline After Filing Form 7004

 Late-filing penalties for Estates

-If you don’t owe any tax and you file Form 1041 for estate income tax after the deadline, you will have to pay a 5%, up to 25%, of the tax due.
+If you file Form 1041 late, the failure-to-file penalty is generally 5% of the unpaid tax for each month or part of a month the return is late, up to 25%.
+If no tax is due, that penalty is generally zero.
 If no tax is due, the failure-to-file penalty is zero.
-For returns that are more than 60 days late, a minimum penalty applies, the smaller of 510 dollars or the tax due.
+For returns that are more than 60 days late, a minimum penalty may apply: the smaller of $525 or 100% of the tax due.

-If the late filing is fraudulent or you intentionally choose not to file, the penalty is 15% per month, up to 75%.
+If the failure to file is fraudulent, the penalty can be 15% per month, up to a maximum of 75%.
 You can cite reasonable cause to reduce penalties for late estate 1041, but documentation is essential.

 Note: If you owe tax and don’t pay it by the original due date, the IRS charges interest from that date until it’s paid, even if you applied for a filing extension.